 If there’s one thing I’ve taken away from this experience it’s the knowledge that you can always look deeper.
 Even when you think you’ve exhausted all options.
 When you hear bird alarms… listen a little bit longer than last time, get a little bit closer than ever before, investigate a little bit deeper than you thought was possible.
 Bird language is an amazing journey, and, it just plain works.

-Brian Mertens is an Anake Outdoor School Graduate and bird language enthusiast.
+Brian Mertens is an Immersion graduate and bird language enthusiast.